-- Smart watches should only be used for checking the time. - Any mobile phone and/or headphones must be switched off and in a bag at all times during the school day including at break and lunchtime and at any time when the owner/user is on the school premises.
+- Smart watches should only be used for checking the time. - Mobile phones and other smart technology, including personal headphones are not to be used, seen or heard anywhere on the school site.
+They must be switched off and in a bag at all times during the school day including at break and lunchtime and at any time when the owner/user is on the school premises.
 This includes when a student is in detention.
-Items may only be turned once the owner/user has left the school site. - If a student is in the Behaviour Support Hub, any smart watch, headphones or mobile phone must be handed in to the supervising member of staff and will be returned to them once their period of removal from lessons has ended. - The only exception to the above is that Sixth Form students are permitted to use their mobile phone and headphones when working in designated study areas or if a student has been given permission to use headphones by the SENCO as a reasonable adjustment to meet their needs. - Contact between a student and a parent/carer during the school day must be carried out via reception only. - Mobile phones and headphones may only be used during the school day with the express permission of the supervising member of staff in the event of exceptional or unforeseen circumstances, such as arranging transport after out-of-hours practices or rehearsals or to support learning in the classroom.
+Items may only be turned once the owner/user has left the school site. - If a student is in the Behaviour Support Hub, any smart watch, headphones or mobile phone must be handed in to the supervising member of staff and will be returned to them once their period of removal from lessons has ended. - The only exception to the above is that Sixth Form students are permitted to use their mobile phone and headphones when working in designated study areas or if a student has been given permission to use headphones by the SENCO as a reasonable adjustment to meet their needs.
+Sixth Form students are not, however, allowed to use them in front of younger students. - Contact between a student and a parent/carer during the school day must be carried out via reception only. - Mobile phones and headphones may only be used during the school day with the express permission of the supervising member of staff in the event of exceptional or unforeseen circumstances, such as a medical need (such as monitoring blood sugar levels for diabetes), arranging transport after out-of-hours practices or rehearsals or to support learning in the classroom.